Skip to main navigation Skip to main navigation Skip to search Skip to search Skip to content

 So, how do you determine what information is correct and what might be only partially or entirely incorrect?
 By checking and cross-referencing multiple documents from a variety of genealogy resources.

 While Ancestry Library is a great source for genealogy research, I recommend consulting more than one resource in order to cross-reference and fact-check the information you’ve found.
-Here are a few online resources you can access right now:
+Here are a few online resources from EPL's collection you can access right now:

-• Digital Newspapers: made available through the Edmonton Public Library with your library card, these newspaper databases offer digitized (and often searchable) versions of historical newspapers.
+• Digital Newspapers: these newspaper databases offer digitized (and often searchable) versions of historical newspapers.

 • Globe & Mail: Canada’s Historical Newspaper 1844 to 2012: you can search and read scanned pages of every issue of the Globe & Mail from 1844 to 2012.